cgaebel/NewLang/README.markdown

 * Cons
     * Forces the compiler to have good type inferrence.

+_ben: Makes sense, especially if we tone down function generics._

 ### Backslash should be used as the pointer operator.

 This eliminates the context-dependence of the `*` character.

+_ben: I proposed this._

 ### Pointer syntax should be changed.